garbados/the-emerald-green/doc/player_guide.md

 ### Advantage, Disadvantage

 You may also experience *advantage* or *disadvantage* during challenges.

-If you have *advantage*, draw a card before choosing a response, and you may ignore the challenge's demands.
-If you have *disadvantage*, after choosing a response, you must discard an additional card if you have one.
+If you have *advantage*, you may *unveil* if you would otherwise have to *bestow*.
+Furthermore, you may ignore the challenge's demands.
+If you still satisfy them, draw a card.

+If you have *disadvantage*, after *bestowing* a card for the challenge, you *unveil* another card and use it instead if it has a lower rank.

-Advantage and disadvantage counter each other, but being dis/advantaged multiple times does nothing. *Being advantaged three times, and disadvantaged once, counts as being advantaged only once.*
+Advantage and disadvantage counter each other, and neither stacks. *Being advantaged three times, and disadvantaged once, counts as being advantaged only once.*

 ### Difficulty Guide

-- 4 or less: Trivial; probably not a check.
+- 5 or less: Trivial; probably not a check.
 Narratively, ask yourself: why force a character to apply a card to something so easy?
-- 5-6: Simple, but significant and possible to fail.
+- 7: Simple, but significant and possible to fail.
-- 7-8: Tricky, being of a sophistication demanding some acumen.
+- 9: Tricky, being of a sophistication demanding some acumen.
-- 9-10: Complex, requiring a significant degree of mastery.
+- 11: Complex, requiring a significant degree of mastery.
-- 11+: Impossible, requiring almost superhuman prowess.
+- 13+: Impossible, requiring almost superhuman prowess.

+> GM Tip: if the character you intend to challenge has a relevant attribute at least as high as the difficulty minus two (the lowest effective rank of any card), then that character can probably do that thing reliably.

 ## Character Creation